OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/navigation_between_pages.md

 Navigation between pages
 ========================

-Once you have defined the pages for your application you need some way to display them.
-This can further be split into two scenarios,
+There are two general cases to consider for navigation,

-* For a set of standard pages (e.g. application home page, search page, ...) the Okra App Framework will automatically handlenavigation at the appropriate times.
-All you need to do is name the page with one of the SpecialPageNames constants, and in some cases add the respective Okra service to your bootstrapper.
+* For some standard pages (e.g. application home page, search page, ...) the Okra App Framework will automatically handle navigation at the appropriate times.
+See the documentation for each of these features for more information.
-* In other cases where you may want to programatically navigate from one page of you application to another - you do this using the
+* Otherwise you can programatically navigate from one page of you application to another as detailed below.
-INavigationContext and INavigationBase interfaces.

 Navigating between pages with INavigationBase
 ---------------------------------------------

-The first step when you want to implement navigation from a page is to import a navigation manager implementing the **INavigationBase** interface.
-Since Okra supports multiple navigation contexts (e.g. main application, settings panes as well as more advanced navigation scenarios), you access the appropriate navigation manager via the **INavigationContext.GetCurrent()** method.
+The first step when implementing page navigation is to obtain a navigation manager.
+Whilst Okra supports multiple navigation contexts, you can access the current navigation manager by importing an **INavigationContext** and calling its **GetCurrent()** method.

 For example you would add the following constructor to your view-model,

 {% highlight c# %}
 [ViewModelExport("MyPageName")]